Listen to our podcast 🎧

 Introduction

-Most organizations do not struggle with building AI.
+Most organizations don't struggle with building AI.
 They struggle with trusting it.

-Models approve loans, flag fraud, screen resumes, and guide medical decisions, yet the people affected by these systems often cannot answer a simple question.
-Why did the AI decide this?
-When that answer is missing, confidence disappears.
-Adoption slows.
-Risk teams step in.
-Customers push back.
-What began as innovation turns into uncertainty.
+Models approve loans, flag fraud, and guide credit decisions, yet the people responsible for those outcomes often can't answer one question: why did the AI decide this?
+When that answer is missing, deployment stalls.
+Risk teams block go-live.
+Regulators ask for documentation that doesn't exist.
+What started as a productivity project becomes a governance problem.

 This is why the conversation has moved from powerful AI to trustworthy AI.
 Businesses no longer ask only whether a model is accurate.
 They ask whether it is fair, reliable, and understandable.
 Leaders want responsible AI that can be questioned.
 Regulators demand AI governance that proves decisions are justified.
 Users expect AI transparency instead of blind automation.